kfrancischen/MESH/doc/docs/LuaAPI/baseClass.md

 * Output: None

 * Note: this function integrates over $k_x$ and $k_y$ based on the integral properties set by the user.
-So the function can only be called after the $k_x$ and $k_y$ integrals are configured, and RCWA matrices are built.
+So the function can only be called after the $k_x$ and $k_y$ integrals are configured, and the system is initialized.

 ```lua
 IntegrateKxKyMPI(rank, size)